How long will it take to get my credit card?

 In any standard credit card application process - online, by post or over the phone - applicants are asked for their full personal details and information on their existing financial commitments.

-This information is then reviewed manually by the provider which may take up to 5 to 10 working days.
+This information is then reviewed manually by the provider which may take from five to 10 working days.

-Applying by post is likely to be the slowest process since, aside from postal delivery times, the application would need to be entered into the system first - whereas an online application would be submitted automatically.
+Applying by post is likely to be the slowest process since, aside from postal delivery times, the receiving provider will need to enter the application into their system - whereas an online application is submitted automatically.

-You may also receive a quicker response if you're applying for a credit card with your current bank or building society because the information they already hold on you makes it easier to verify the information and come to a decision.
+Those making a credit card application with their current bank or building society might get a quicker response, because the existing relationship makes it easier to verify information and come to a decision.